joshdavenport/dotfiles/.fortune/README.md

 # Good Read Quotes

-Takes a goodreads quote by tag archive and turns it into a f
+Takes a goodreads quote by tag archive and turns it into a file ready for converting to fortune ready .dat file

      python goodreadsquotes.py https://www.goodreads.com/quotes/tag/philosophy > goodreads-philosophy